inferno986return/raspberry-pi-button-invaders/README.md

 |  **A15** - Wire to | Pin 33 (GPIO 13) |
 |  **A17** - Wire to | Pin 34 (GND)     |

-3. Once connected test the configuration works correctly by running `buttontest.py`, the correct output in the console should read as `Button 1`, `Button 2` and `Button 3` when each button is pressed.
+3. Once connected test the configuration works correctly by opening and running `buttontest.py`, the correct output in the console should read as `Button 1`, `Button 2` and `Button 3` when each button is pressed.
 If this doesn't work check your connections or at worst isolate any faulty components and replace them.

 4. Run `buttoninvaders.py` and set a high score.
 I plan on publishing my high score here for you to beat!